danieleagle/jenkins-ephemeral-cicd/README.md

     }
     ```

-13. Save and run the job and take note of the results.
+14. Save and run the job and take note of the results.
 If everything was setup properly, Docker should dynamically provision a Jenkins slave and then remove it when it's no longer needed.

 Please read the rest of the content found within in order to understand additional configuration options.

 ## Securing the Docker Daemon Using TLS

-The following will configure the Docker Daemon using TLS (geared toward Linux).
+The following will configure the Docker Daemon using TLS.
 Before proceeding, be sure to research the [official article](https://docs.docker.com/engine/security/https/) from Docker on the subject.

 1. Create a directory where the generated keys will be stored during the creation process.